Quasso-dcx/CCC151---Simple-Student-Information-System/README.md

 # Reminders
 - Avoid directly editing/manipulating/deleting the CSV files to prevent errors.
 The app is not designed to handle these errors as it treats the CVS files as databases that can't be touched.
-- The tables can only (as of the moment) display relationship between datas found in the CSV files, add, edit, and delete data/row, check for duplicates, filter data/row.
-Other functionalities found in some databases are not supported and/or still working in progress.
+- The tables can only (as of the moment) display relationship between data found in the CSV files, add, edit, and delete data/row, check for duplicates, filter data/row.
+Other functionalities found in some databases are not supported.
-- The project is still not finalized, the designs/functionalities may or may not be subject to change.
+- The project is finished, but the designs/functionalities still may or may not be subject to change.

 # How to use
 - Upon loading the app, the tables and functionality buttons are all present and in view.